BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/AuxiliaryTools/StatsGenerator.md

 StatsGenerator {#statsgenerator}
 ========

-## Introduction ##
-The *StatsGenerator* program was created as an auxiliary tool to DREAM.3D in order to allow users to quickly generate a set of statistics that can be used to create a synthetic microstructure.
-Using this program, the user can generate the necessary statistics that describe a microstructure, with the aid of visual plots of the statistics, and save them to a DREAM3D file.
-The saved DREAM.3D file can then be used in a DREAM3D pipeline to generate a synthetic microstructure.
+The **StatsGenerator** program was created as an auxiliary tool to DREAM.3D in order to allow users to quickly generate a set of statistics that can be used to create a synthetic microstructure.
+Using this program, the user can generate the necessary statistics that describe a microstructure, with the aid of visual plots of the statistics, and save them to a DREAM.3D file.
+The saved DREAM.3D file can then be used in a DREAM.3D pipeline to generate a synthetic microstructure.

-The set(s) of statistics that can be generated in this program correspond to the set(s) used by '**Feature** packing algorithms' in DREAM.3D.
+The set(s) of statistics that can be generated in this program correspond to the set(s) used by "**Feature** packing algorithms" in DREAM.3D.
 DREAM.3D chooses to classify **Features** in *Phase Types*, which define the set of statistics used to describe the key metrics for those **Features**.
-The *Phase Types* that can currently be selected in DREAM.3D are: Primary, Precipitate and Matrix.
+The *Phase Types* that can currently be selected in DREAM.3D are Primary, Precipitate and Matrix.
 The statistics that describe each of these *Phase Types* are listed below:

-+ **Primary**: {Volume Fraction}, {Crystal Structure}, Size, Shape (Aspect Ratios), Omega 3, Number of Neighbors, ODF (Crystallographic Orientation), MDF, Axis ODF (Morphological Orientation)
++ **Primary**: {Volume fraction}, {crystal structures}, size, shape (aspect ratios), Omega3, number of neighbors, ODF (crystallographic orientation), MDF, axis ODF (morphological orientation)
-+ **Precipitate**: {Volume Fraction}, {Crystal Structure} , {Fraction on Feature Boundary}, Size, Shape (Aspect Ratios), Omega 3, Radial Distribtion Function (RDF), ODF (Crystallographic Orientation), MDF, Axis ODF (Morphological Orientation)
++ **Precipitate**: {Volume fraction}, {crystal structures}, {fraction on **Feature** boundary}, size, shape (aspect ratios), Omega3, radial distribtion function (RDF), ODF (crystallographic orientation), MDF, axis ODF (morphological orientation)
-+ **Matrix**: {Volume Fraction}, {Crystal Structure}
++ **Matrix**: {Volume fraction}, {crystal structure}

 *Stats designated with a { } are located on the Phase Properties Manager*

 ## Phase Properties ##

 ![Phase Properties Buttons](Images/image009.png)
 @image latex Images/image009.png "Phase Properties Buttons" width=6in

-The user can add, remove or modify properties of the phase by clicking the *Phase Properties Buttons* at the top of the StatsGenerator GUI.
+The user can add, remove or modify properties of the phase by clicking the *Phase Properties Buttons* at the top of the **StatsGenerator** GUI.
 The Plus Button allows the user to add a phase, the Minus Button allows the user to remove a phase and the Wheel Button allows the user to edit the currently selected phase.

 ![Phase Properties Manager](Images/image002.png)